 October brings a lot of craziness to the classroom.
-Between parent-teacher conferences and the sugar rush of Halloween, things can get a little overwhelming.
-It can be easy to overlook Red Ribbon Week as just another thing to put on the to-do list, but there are a number of easy ways you can include drug awareness activities into your lesson plans without having to spend a ton of time planning.
+Things can get a little overwhelming between parent-teacher conferences and the sugar rush of Halloween.
+It can be easy to overlook Red Ribbon Week as another thing to put on the to-do list.
+Finding Red Ribbon Week ideas seems like an added stress this time of year, but there are several easy ways to include drug awareness activities into your lesson plans without spending a ton of time planning.

 Today I want to share a few of my favorite ways to incorporate Red Ribbon Week activities into the classroom.
 I hope you’ll find these helpful as you begin to make your lesson plans for the end of the month.